 Originally it was thought that the self-identification as a Sámi signals that one identifies with the wider Sámi community.
 A recent phenomenon is that ethnically and culturally Finnish people opportunistically identify as Sámi based on an ancestor who allegedly was Sámi (see points 3. and 4. below).
 One of the motives for wanting to be a Sámi is to get land rights if the ILO convention number 169 on indigenous peoples’ rights is ratified in Finland.

-3. Originally (since 1952) the Sámi definition was Sámi language-based, but in 1995 the so-called Lapp criterium was added.
+3. Originally (since 1952) the Sámi definition was Sámi-language based, but in 1995 the so-called Lapp criterium was added.
 The Sámi definitions is Norway and Sweden are language-based only and do not include the Lapp criterium.
-The Sámi Parliament has opposed the Lapp criterium since it was added to the law against their will.
+The Sámi Parliament in Finland has opposed the Lapp criterium from the beginning, ie. when it was added to the law against their will.

 The constitution of Finland acknowledges that the Sámi are a language-based minority and indigenous people.
 The basis of the original Sámi definition in 1995 was that a person is of Sámi-language descent.

 4. The so-called lapp criterium of the Sámi definition (point 2 in the Act) is a loophole originating in 1995.
 This loophole allows ethnically and culturally Finnish people to enter the electoral register, to vote and to run in the elections of a self-government body of the indigenous people Sámi in Finland.

 A lapp does not mean the same thing as a Sámi.
 The term lapp can be found in the old official records, such as tax, land and person registers (under Swedish rule at the time). ”Lapp” was the designation for those practicing subsistence livelihoods, or so-called lapp livelihoods, like fishing, hunting and reindeer-herding.